Why Partner with Vitalant for Clinical and Therapeutic Apheresis Services?

-• Medical Director oversight, consultation, guidance and patient management.
+- Medical Director oversight, consultation, guidance, and patient management

-• Research protocols and cellular therapy collections with active involvement.
+- Research protocols and cellular therapy collections with active involvement.

-We're There When You Need Us
+We’re There When and Where You Need Us

 Like any true partnership, we’re there when you need us.
 That’s why we provide round-the-clock service to local hospitals for these comprehensive procedures:

-• Plasma exchange
+- Plasma exchange

-• Red cell exchange
+- Red cell exchange

-• Platelet depletion
+- Platelet depletion

-• White blood cell depletion
+- White blood cell depletion

 Other non-emergent procedures offered by Vitalant at various sites include:

-• LDL apheresis
+- LDL apheresis

-Clinical Apheresis Procedures Offered
+Clinical & Therapeutic Procedures Offered

 Procedure overview